floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

-Just as with uniform data, sokol-gfx considers shader resource bindings to be frame-transient, e.g. they need to be written from scratch each frame (because what else are shader resource bindings if not 'uniform data' that's passed 'by reference' instead of 'by value').
+Just as with uniform data, sokol-gfx considers shader resource bindings to be frame-transient, e.g. they need to be written from scratch each frame (because what else are shader resource bindings if not uniform data that's passed 'by reference' instead of 'by value').

 The motivation for this isn't quite as clear-cut as for uniform data though.
 In